-The intermittent earth fault function (abbreviated "IEF" in event block names) generates events and registers from the status changes in the detected earth fault, in the FWD start, in the REV start, in TRIP, and in BLOCKED.
+The intermittent earth fault function (abbreviated "IEF" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.

-The events triggered by the function are recorded with a time stamp and with process data values.
+The events triggered by the function are recorded with a time stamp.